-You can use prescription oral medications for ED.
+You can use prescription oral medicine for ED.
 They often work well.
-But, like all medications, they can have side effects.
-Also, you can’t use them if you have certain health problems or take certain other medications.
-Talk with your doctor about oral ED medication.
+But, like all medicines, they can have side effects.
+Also, you can’t use them if you have certain health problems or take certain other medicines.
+Talk with your doctor about oral ED medicine.
 Ask whether it is right for you.

-There are three types of prescription oral ED medications.
+There are three types of prescription oral ED medicines.
 Each one increases blood flow to the penis.
 When the penis is stimulated, an erection results.
-The three types are:
+The types are:

-There are some things ED medications can’t do.
+There are some things ED medicines can’t do.

 They don’t cure the cause of your ED.
-Without the medication, you’ll still have trouble getting an erection.
+Without the medicine, you’ll still have trouble getting an erection.

 They can’t produce an erection without sexual stimulation.